deNBI/cloud-user-docs/wiki/Tutorials/Elixir_OIDC/Elixir_AAI_OIDC.md

 ```

 ### Running Dashboard behind a HA-Proxy
-If you run Openstack in a HA setup behind a HA-Proxy you have to make sure that you configure the keystone public url and that this url can be reached by all Openstack controller.
+If you run OpenStack in a HA setup behind a HA-Proxy you have to make sure that you configure the keystone public url and that this url can be reached by all OpenStack controllers.
 Otherwise the redirect from Elixir back to Keystone will not work.

 ```
 OPENSTACK_HOST = "{{ controller.public_hostname }}"